Tickford Racing announces Tim Edwards exit

 Despite his vigorous, expletive-laden denial when Speedcafe put the speculation to him at Sandown, the team has now confirmed his departure via social media.

-“After nearly two decades of unwavering commitment and leadership, Tickford Racing today announces the departure of its Chief Executive Officer and Team Principal, Tim Edwards,” began that statement.
+“After nearly two decades of unwavering commitment and leadership, Tickford Racing today announces the departure of its Chief Executive Officer and Team Principal, Tim Edwards,” began the aforementioned statement.

 Edwards himself remarked, via that statement, “It has been an incredible journey to lead this team and I am immensely proud of what we have accomplished together.